mozilla/glean-annotations/CONTRIBUTING.md

 2. These annotations are in a public repository which is world readable.
 Avoid putting in partner-specific information which is under NDA or anything otherwise sensitive.
-   Generally speaking, information on how our software behaves is innocuous and fine to talk about, so don't over-rotate on this: in general, talking about how we use data in public forums helps build trust with our community.
+   Generally speaking, information on how our software behaves is innocuous and fine to talk about, so don't over-rotate on this: talking about how we use data in public forums helps build trust with our community.
 It's ok to put in links to dashboards or other resources which are private (behind SSO), but please mark them as such and prefer public references where they exist.